kitnil/awesome/README.md

 - [torrent-mount](https://github.com/mafintosh/torrent-mount) - Mount a torrent (or magnet link) as a filesystem in real time using torrent-stream and fuse.
 AKA MAD SCIENCE!
 - [variety](https://github.com/variety/variety) - A schema analyzer for MongoDB
 - [WALC](https://github.com/cstayyab/WALC) - An unofficial WhatsApp Desktop client for linux systems.
+- [simple-mpv-webui](https://github.com/open-dynaMIX/simple-mpv-webui) - A web based user interface with controls for the mpv mediaplayer.
 - [sci-hub-now](https://github.com/0x01h/sci-hub-now) - Free access to academic papers with just a single click!
 Abolish publishers, long live the open access movement! 🦅
 - [xlskubectl](https://github.com/learnk8s/xlskubectl) - xlskubectl — a spreadsheet to control your Kubernetes cluster
 - [CursedChrome](https://github.com/mandatoryprogrammer/CursedChrome) - Chrome-extension implant that turns victim Chrome browsers into fully-functional HTTP proxies, allowing you to browse sites as your victims.